 - One bird of strength 3 (three wingbeats).

-- One magician (which accumulates the 3 possibilities of strength).
+- One magician (which accumulates the 3 possibilities of strengths).

 - Each player chooses a magician, which will determine the color of their pawns.

-- In a 3 players game, 7 wands must be placed beside the board
+- In a 3 player game, 7 magic wands must be placed beside the board.

-- Each player in turn plays a pawn of their color that it is at the head of the line ; the piece makes a circular movement, clockwise or counterclockwise, to land on another track, where it will take the lead of the line it has just joined.
+Each player in turn (clockwise) plays one of their top-line pawns (the closest to the center of the star) ; the pieces make circular movements, clockwise or counterclockwise, to land on the top square of the line they just joined.

 - A bird of strength 1 must join the nearest line, either to its right or left.